 2020 0619 #PeaceMatters #MamaPeacePost

-After a months-long pause in work on the “I Am… a Mosaic of Mattie” documentary, Marc and I are ready to get back to moving this powerful project forthward — with continued purpose yet also consideration for the current needs of people, and for our world.
+After a months-long pause in work on the “I Am… a Mosaic of Mattie” documentary, I am ready to get back to moving this powerful project forthward — with continued purpose yet also consideration for the current needs of people, and for our world.

 It was hard to put this endeavor on hold back in early March, but with our world coping with unknowns and fears and mounting losses associated with the COVID-19 pandemic, it was necessary.
 The pandemic is far from “over” – but we are beginning to learn more about how to live with it, or around it, or perhaps even despite it – practicing personal and community hygiene and social distancing, and also preparing ourselves and our communities for the future, and for potential (even likely) ongoing medical, economic, social, technological, and other challenges.